codefellows/seattle-code-301n24/curriculum/class-14/facilitator/README.md

 ## Lecture Outline

-Below is the expected lecture outline and flow.
-One possible way to present this material is documented in the [example lecture](../facilitator/LECTURE-EXAMPLE.md) notes.
+One possible way to present this material is documented in the [example lecture](./LECTURE-EXAMPLE.md) notes.

 ### Warm-Up